 What about Sudden Infant Death Syndrome (SIDS)?

-For a while it’s been known that co-sleeping can lead to many of the conditions linked with SIDS, such as over-heating, suffocation from duvets and pillows, and being close to parents who drink and smoke.
+For a while it’s been known that co-sleeping can lead to many of the conditions linked with Sudden Infant Death Syndrome, otherwise known as SIDS – such as over-heating, suffocation from duvets and pillows, and being close to parents who drink and smoke.

 But there are also strong arguments that say that co-sleeping improves the bond between parents and baby and makes breastfeeding easier.

-It is up to you whether you think co-sleeping is right for you, and your health visitor or GP is the best person to talk to when it comes to weighing up the factors involved.
+So much like many of the decisions parents and carers have to make when it comes to babies, it’s totally down to the parents choice and whether they feel comfortable.
+Your health visitor or GP is the best person to talk to when it comes to weighing up the factors involved.